openstack/keystone/doc/source/setup.rst

 The first is the list of dependencies needed for running keystone, the second list includes dependencies used for active development and testing of keystone itself.

-These dependencies can be installed from PyPi_ using the python tool pip_.
+These dependencies can be installed from PyPi_ using the Python tool pip_.

 .. _PyPi: http://pypi.python.org/
 .. _pip: http://pypi.python.org/pypi/pip